WYATTBENSKEN/multimorbidity/README.md

 with these various metrics.
 Given this, this function has been written in a way that makes the code and specific diagnosis codes accessible.

-## Warning and Notice

-This package is currently under development.
-Code contained on this site may not have been robustly tested and it is not recommended to use any of this code while this warning remains.

 ## Installation

 There is currently no released version of `multimorbidity` on CRAN.